ISISNeutronMuon/MDANSE/README.md

 branch, but is not being actively developed or supported.

-The current version of MDANSE is currently approaching the first release, as the first release candidate has been created.
+The current version of MDANSE is currently approaching the first release, and the second release candidate has been created.
 The set of features it contains will not change by the time the full release has been made.
 However, there still may be some problems with the code at this stage that need to be identified and corrected.
 You can help the developers by reporting problems